 Facebook Watch Party vs Live: Two Powerful Tools to Build Engagement

-Online video is here to stay in 2019!
+Online video is here to stay in 2020 and beyond!
 And recently, in our Freelance University Facebook group, we discussed Facebook Watch Party vs Live.
 These two video streaming features provide powerful opportunities for freelance and virtual assistant businesses.

 Over the past few years, many of us have tuned in to Facebook Live videos or broadcasted them ourselves.
 According to a blog post titled “41 Facebook Stats That Matter to Marketers in 2019,” 71% of people increased their online video viewing over the last year, and Facebook Live broadcast watch times quadrupled in one year.
 And in an article titled “Facebook Now Dominates YouTube For Video Content.
 Here’s How Brands Should Respond,” Andrew Arnold says 60%-70% of people visit a company’s website after watching their Facebook video, illustrating the value of Facebook videos for brands.